Browse Rentals

 We admit that finding the perfect pied-à-terre requires some upfront research and planning, but it is without a doubt well worth the effort when you find a place that's entirely you.

-Discover a world of exquisite pied-à-terre with Rove Travel's remarkable portfolio.
+See a world of luxury pied-à-terres with Rove Travel's remarkable portfolio.
 Whether you're planning your next getaway or seeking an unforgettable stay, our collection offers a selection of stunning accommodations to suit your desires.
-Our dedicated concierge team is committed to providing personalized assistance, ensuring a seamless and memorable experience from start to finish.
+Our dedicated concierge team is committed to providing personalized assistance for a smooth and memorable experience from start to finish.

-As you embark on the thrilling adventure of discovering your perfect city hideaway, don't forget the importance of its atmosphere and design.
-Dive into our guide on creating the ideal city retreat for expert tips on tailoring your holiday home to mirror your personal style and comfort.
+As you start on the thrilling adventure of finding your perfect city hideaway, don't forget the importance of its atmosphere and design.
+Read our guide to creating a pied-à-terre for expert tips on tailoring your holiday home to mirror your personal style and comfort.

 Once you've locked down your home base, don't just stick to the usual tourist haunts.
-Dive headfirst into the colorful culture this city has to offer.
-We've hand-picked a list of 10 insider experiences in NYC that will let you live like a local and uncover some of the city's best-kept secrets.
+Get into the colorful culture this city has to offer.
+We've hand-picked 10 insider experiences in NYC that will let you live like a local and uncover some of the city's best-kept secrets.
 Let your adventure begin!

 Brooklyn is absolutely brimming with eclectic charm and a rich history.
 It truly embodies the diverse spirit of New York.
-To really get a taste of it, we've put together a list of 10 off-the-beaten-path treasures to explore in Brooklyn that will make your visit even more memorable with some genuine local experiences.
+To really get a taste of it, we've put together 10 hidden treasures in Brooklyn that will make your visit even more memorable with some genuine local experiences.

-If you're dreaming of a second home in the peaceful beauty of The Hamptons, let our local guide light your way.
-Explore the top spots in The Hamptons, a gorgeous mix of chic seaside glamour and country charm that makes for an incredible city escape.
+If you're dreaming of a second home in the peaceful beauty of The Hamptons, check out the top spots in The Hamptons, a gorgeous mix of chic seaside glamour and country charm that makes for an incredible city escape.
 It’s the perfect place for a holiday home!